hashicorp/terraform/website/docs/language/data-sources/index.html.md

 # Data Sources

-_Data sources_ allow Terraform to fetched or compute data to use elsewhere in Terraform configuration.
+_Data sources_ allow Terraform to fetch or compute data to use elsewhere in Terraform configuration.
 Data sources allows a Terraform configuration to use information defined outside of Terraform, or defined by another separate Terraform configuration.